 Mainly, though, raccoons are just annoying.
-They're very smart, so they're able to think their way around most DIY attempts to keep them out of homes and other places where they're not wanted.
+They're very smart, so they're able to think their way around most DIY attempts to keep raccoons out of houses, garages, sheds, and other places where they're not wanted.
 They're also very strong, have excellent dexterity and possess enough understanding of concepts like leverage that they can open latches and gates, pull away things like plywood used to seal them out, get into garbage cans and dumpsters, and just generally make a mess of things.

 Raccoons can do serious damage to a home.
 They up shingles, siding, and vents just to make their way in, and they do even more damage inside your home once they do.
 They tear up insulation, rummage through and damage stored clothing and other items, damage HVAC equipment and tear up the duct work, and poop and pee all over the place.
 They're definitely not the kind of guests you want living in your attic or anywhere else in your home.